Let me ask you…

 Have you repurposed your dishwasher into a makeshift filing cabinet because your actual filing cabinet is bursting at the seams?

-OK, maybe not that bad.
-But sometimes when we get overwhelmed by clutter at home, it's difficult to know where to start.
+But sometimes we get overwhelmed by clutter at home, and it's difficult to know where to start.

 There’s an environmental cost to everything we discard.
 So what can we do with our unwanted items?

 I recommend you take a look at this Mega List by the wonderful Sarah over at Early Bird Mom.
 There are lots of ideas for donating and recycling.

 Pinterest is your friend here.
 I challenge you to find something that hasn’t been re-purposed by someone.